Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 <img src="https://ryshackleton.github.io/d3_maptime/img/d3.data.circles.png">
 </div>

-Selections are one of the most conceptually difficult parts of D3, so if this seems confusing, don't worry.
+Selections and data binding are the most conceptually difficult parts of D3, so if this seems confusing, don't worry.
 It takes a while to wrap your head around.
-Try Mike Bostock's [How Selections Work](https://bost.ocks.org/mike/selection/) and [Thinking with Joins](https://bost.ocks.org/mike/join/) to get the lowdown on how these selections work.
+What we're doing now is a derivation of Mike Bostock's [Three Little Circles Tutorial](https://strongriley.github.io/d3/tutorial/circle.html), which has some nice animations of how selections work.
+You can also check out [How Selections Work](https://bost.ocks.org/mike/selection/) and [Thinking with Joins](https://bost.ocks.org/mike/join/), also by Mike.
 [This Presentation](https://bost.ocks.org/mike/d3/workshop/#0) is also a good place to start.

 ##### TLDR Version